risuorg/risu/CONTRIBUTING.md

 3. Resubmit the change:

-        git review
+        git-review

-You can see pending and already merged actual changes at: <https://review.gerrithub.io/#/q/project:zerodayz/citellus>
+You can see pending and already merged actual changes at: <https://review.gerrithub.io/#/q/project:citellusorg//citellus>

 4. Once the new plugin has been submitted you'll see some comments from 'Citellus Jenkins' which is running Unit tests against it (same ones that you run with `tox`)